SAP/SapMachine-infrastructure/cloud-infrastructure/README.md

 ansible-playbook -i hosts setup-sapmachine.yml
 ```

-The ``` setup-sapmachine.yml``` playbook can also be used to update the SapMachine master instance.
+The ``` setup-sapmachine.yml``` playbook can also be used to update the SapMachine server instance.
 All Docker images will be updated to the latest version.

-There may be situations, where the Jenkins slave fails to start or needs to be restarter.
-Use the following command to restart the slave:
+There may be situations, where the Jenkins client fails to start or needs to be restarted.
+Use the following command to restart the client:

 ```
-ansible-playbook -i hosts setup-sapmachine.yml --tags "jenkins_slave"
+ansible-playbook -i hosts setup-sapmachine.yml --tags "jenkins_client"
 ```

-### Setup the Linux PPC64LE Jenkins Slave
+### Setup the Linux PPC64LE Jenkins client

 Run the following command:

 ```
 cd ansible
-ansible-playbook -i hosts -u <your user name> jenkins-slave-linux-ppc64le.yml --extra-vars "jenkins_master_url=https://ci.sapmachine.io/computer/agent-linux-ppc64le-1/slave-agent.jnlp jenkins_slave_secret=<place the secret here>"
+ansible-playbook -i hosts -u <your user name> jenkins-client-linux-ppc64le.yml --extra-vars "jenkins_server_url=https://ci.sapmachine.io/computer/agent-linux-ppc64le-1/-agent.jnlp jenkins_client_secret=<place the secret here>"
 ```

-### Setup the Linux PPC64 Jenkins Slave
+### Setup the Linux PPC64 Jenkins client

 Run the following command:

 ```
 cd ansible
-ansible-playbook -i hosts -u <your user name> jenkins-slave-linux-ppc64.yml --extra-vars "jenkins_master_url=https://ci.sapmachine.io/computer/agent-linux-ppc64-1/slave-agent.jnlp jenkins_slave_secret=<place the secret here>"
+ansible-playbook -i hosts -u <your user name> jenkins-client-linux-ppc64.yml --extra-vars "jenkins_server_url=https://ci.sapmachine.io/computer/agent-linux-ppc64-1/slave-agent.jnlp jenkins_client_secret=<place the secret here>"
 ```